-Our main concern under this policy is to ensure the safety of our students.
-We want to empower students to report concerns for themselves or others who are in danger.
 Hesston College recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time a sexual misconduct incident occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
 Hesston College strongly encourages students to report incidents of sexual misconduct to campus officials.
-A bystander reporting in good faith or a victim/survivor reporting sexual misconduct to college officials or law enforcement will not be subject to conduct action for community standard violations of alcohol and/or drug use policies occurring at or near the time of the sexual misconduct.
+A bystander reporting in good faith or a victim/survivor reporting sexual misconduct to Hesston College officials or law enforcement will not be subject to conduct action for community standard violations of alcohol and/or drug use policies occurring at or near the time of the sexual misconduct.